blakehaswell/FIR-Long-Briefs/Climbing/climbing.md

 ## Revision

-*   List the four forces which act on an aeroplane in straight and level flight
+*   What are the four forces which act on an aeroplane in straight and level flight?
-*   Describe what is meant by equilibrium
+*   What is meant by equilibrium?
-*   Explain what happens to the total drag force as an aeroplane accelerates from slow flight to fast flight
+*   Why does the total drag curve form a "U" shape?

 <!--